How is the platinum price per ounce determined?

 What are bid and ask prices?

-The Bid and Ask are the two prices that are constantly used to describe the price of platinum.
-The Bid is the current maximum price at which you can sell your platinum.
-The Ask price is the current minimum price at which you can buy platinum.
+The bid price of platinum is the current maximum price at which you can sell your platinum.
+The ask price is the current minimum price at which you can buy platinum.

-The difference between the Bid and the Ask price is the Bid-Ask spread.
-If you plan on selling your platinum, the dealer will buy it from you at the Bid price, and if you plan on buying platinum, the dealer will sell it to you at the Ask price, and the spread will be the dealer’s profit.
-The Ask price will always be higher than the Bid price.
+The difference between the bid and the ask price is the bid-ask spread.
+If you plan on selling your platinum to a dealer, they will buy it from you at the bid price.
+Meanwhile, if you plan on buying platinum, the dealer will sell it to you at the ask price.
+The spread will be the dealer’s profit.
+The ask price will always be higher than the bid price.

 What is the difference between an ounce and a troy ounce when looking at a platinum price chart?

-A standard ounce contains 28.349 grams, whereas a Troy ounce contains 31.103 grams, which means 1 Troy ounce contains 2.75 grams more.
-The precious metals like gold, silver, platinum are measured in Troy ounces and not the standard ounce.
-The measurement in Troy ounces matters and is significant when an investor buys in bulk.
-The Troy ounce has its origin in the French town of Troyes, and the U.S. Mint adopted it in 1828 for the regulation of coinage.
+A standard ounce contains 28.349 grams, whereas a troy ounce contains 31.103 grams.
+This makes 1 troy ounce 2.75 grams more than a standard ounce.
+Precious metals like gold, silver, and platinum are measured in troy ounces, rather than the standard ounce.
+This troy ounce measurement is significant to investors buying in bulk.
+The troy ounce has its origin in the French town of Troyes, and the U.S. Mint adopted it in 1828 for the regulation of coinage.

 Why does the price of platinum change so often?

-Numerous factors come into play globally that affect the platinum market, including interest rates, foreign relations, indexes, monetary policy, macroeconomic trends, fiscal policy, and more.
-For the most up to date news and analysis on the precious metals markets, please read our Blog.
+Numerous global factors affect the platinum market, including interest rates, foreign relations, indexes, monetary policy, macroeconomic trends, fiscal policy, and more.
+For the most up to date news and analysis on precious metals markets, please follow our Blog.

 Each dealer may have different procedures when it comes to locking in prices for precious metals.
-A live price feed that automatically adjusts prices is used by most dealers, and you can see it constantly change until you reach checkout page for buying it.
-If you go too slowly with the checkout process, the system might display you an updated price to complete your order.
+A live price feed that automatically adjusts prices is used by most dealers, which constantly changes until you reach your checkout page.
+This will freeze your price up until a certain maximum amount of time checkout process, where the system might display an updated price to complete your order.